Charles B. Rangel International Affairs Fellowship: Program components

 The program is managed by the Ralph J. Bunche International Affairs Center at Howard University and is funded by a grant from the U.S. Department of State.

 The Rangel Program offers forty-five graduate fellowships annually to outstanding seniors and college graduates who want to join the U.S. Foreign Service.
 The fellowships help finance two-year graduate programs and provide two paid summer internship opportunities, one on Capitol Hill and the second at a U.S. embassy.

 Like the Thomas R. Pickering Fellowship Program, the Rangel Fellowship Program guarantees a five-year contract in the Foreign Service to successful Fellows.
 Rangel Fellows also receive mentoring from Foreign Service Officers throughout the duration of the program.

-Rangel Fellows attend a variety of graduate schools across the United States, including the Harvard Kennedy School, the Woodrow Wilson School, the Fletcher School of Law and Diplomacy, the Lyndon B. Johnson School, the Edmund A. Walsh School of Foreign Service, the Paul H. Nitze School of Advanced International Studies, the School of International Service, the School of International and Public Affairs, the Gerald R. Ford School of Public Policy, and the Elliott School of International Affairs.
+Rangel Fellows attend a variety of graduate schools across the United States, including the Harvard Kennedy School, the Princeton School of Public and International Affairs, the Cornell Institute for Public Affairs, the Fletcher School of Law and Diplomacy, the Lyndon B. Johnson School, the Edmund A. Walsh School of Foreign Service, the Paul H. Nitze School of Advanced International Studies, the School of International Service, the School of International and Public Affairs, the Gerald R. Ford School of Public Policy, and the Elliott School of International Affairs.